-Ambati Rayudu assaults senior citizen who accused him of rash driving, watch video
+Ambati Rayudu physically assaults senior citizen who reportedly accused him of rash driving, watch video

 Rayudu has been out of the Indian team for quite some time now but he has played 36 one-day internationals and six T20 internationals for the national team.

-Though there are no reports of any police complaint by the senior citizen yet, there are reports that he is going to take the matter to the police.
-In the domestic season, Rayudu will play for the India Red team in the Duleep Trophy which begins in September next month.
+Though there are no reports of any police complaint by the senior citizen yet, there are suggestions that he is going to take the matter to the police.
+In the domestic season, Rayudu will play for the India Red team in the Duleep Trophy which begins in September.

 For all the latest Sports News, download Indian Express App